 On Saturday, the five City Council members spent eight hours together – along with City Manager George Lahanas and Diversity, Equity & Inclusion Administrator Elaine Hardy – in a consciousness-raising session some of them referred to alternately as powerful, amazing, vulnerability-inducing, and productively uncomfortable.

-The workshop was conducted by the Truth & Titus Collection, a team that the City is paying $153,000 for “Anti-Racism, Diversity, Equity & Inclusion Training” for all City staff and the Council.
+The workshop was conducted by the Truth & Titus Collective, a team that the City is paying $153,000 for “Anti-Racism, Diversity, Equity & Inclusion Training” for all City staff and the Council.

 Saturday’s session was not open to the public.
 Michigan’s Open Meetings Act allows “training” of a full Council like this to take place out of the public eye so long as elected officials do not “receive input from officers or employees of the public body” and do not deliberate on or make decisions related to City business.
 Council members indicated the training was highly personal and did not involve overt consultation on, or decisions about, City business.

 Council and the City Manager commit to more prompt sharing of agenda-related materials